Financial-Times/upp-provisioners/README.md

 ```

 ## Decommisioning a cluster
-- Export the required environment variables.
+- Grab, customize and export the environment variables from the **AWS ElasticSearch - Provisioning Setup** LastPass note.
 - The decommissioned cluster will be `${CF_TEMPLATE}-${DELIVERY_CLUSTER}` - eg, `upp-concepts-prod-uk`.
 - If fully decommissioning a cluster, and you no longer need the S3 bucket, set `$DELETE_S3_BUCKET` to `true`.
 - If fully decommissioning a cluster, and you no longer need the CNAMEs, set `$DELETE_CNAME` to `true`.